-Our world fundamentally shifted in the 2010s, and there’s a chance it will again this decade.
+Our world fundamentally shifted in the 2010s, and there’s a chance it will again this decade, especially considering how vital technology and recovery plans have become to business growth in the post-COVID era.
 While we can’t predict what those changes will be outright, we can use the past to create clear guidance for what to do now.

 So, here’s what we learned in the last decade of eCommerce and what that means for sales, marketing, and more in 2020.

 Ecommerce must follow devices

 Mobile is a significant driver for all sales, especially eCommerce, and that grew steadily during 2010.
 While many people were wondering what to do with mobile early on, everyone could see that it was immensely popular.

 Amazon gives us a good insight into this development.
 The company launched the Amazon Appstore for Android devices and its Kindle Fire in 2011 with a focus on games.
 Ecommerce was still relegated to traditional web or websites that would allow you to manually type in your credit card on a mobile’s screen.
 Starbucks was one of the big innovators with its 2009 app that allowed people to pay via iPhone in stores.

 During the 2010s, mobiles changed the way we do everything.
 Amazon and others realized this, and we saw a slow, steady progression for custom apps and shopping experiences.
 There’s now a wide array of services to look up.
 You can even opt for applications that help you get more Amazon reviews.
 In 2018, Amazon even launched an app store designed for sellers.